credential-handler/chapi.io/developers/wallets/native.md

 ## Wallet Registration

-Wallets need to be registered with the browser as a Credential Handler in order to store or retrieve Verifiable Credentials on the Web.
+Wallets need to be registered with the browser as a Credential Handler in order to store or retrieve Verifiable Credentials (VCs) on the Web.

-To enable a native mobile wallet to receive VCs via CHAPI, your application will need to be able to handle deep links.
-Deep links, also known as app links, cause a user's Web browser to open a native application and pass the URL to it when particular links are followed.
+To enable a native mobile wallet to receive VCs via CHAPI, your application will need to be configured to receive deep links from the mobile OS.

+Deep links, also known as app links, cause a user's Web browser to open a native application and pass any URL to it when particular links are followed.
 This enables the user's Web browser to open a native mobile wallet from the CHAPI wallet selection menu and pass the CHAPI request to it.
 See appropriate deep link documentation for [Android](https://developer.android.com/training/app-links/deep-linking) or [iOS](https://developer.apple.com/documentation/xcode/allowing-apps-and-websites-to-link-to-your-content?language=objc).

-During this process you will be required to host the appropriate operating system specific files on a web server.
-To enable CHAPI registration this web server will also need to host a page that allows the user to register the CHAPI handler with the mobile web browser.
+Consequently, you will be required by the mobile OS to host the appropriate operating system specific files on a Web server.

+In addition, to enable CHAPI registration, your Web server will also need to host a page that allows the user to register your wallet with CHAPI within their mobile Web browser.

 ### 1. Import the CHAPI Polyfill into the page

+The page that receives the deep link must include the CHAPI Polyfill to liaison the registration of your Native Wallet with your user's browser:

 ```html
 <script src="https://unpkg.com/credential-handler-polyfill@3/dist/credential-handler-polyfill.min.js"></script>